Affiliate Disclosure

 What If Your Car Has No Dipstick?

-Many modern European cars (BMW, Mercedes, Audi from the mid-2010s) use an electronic oil-level sensor in the sump, displayed in the instrument cluster or infotainment menu — the reading is usually taken with the engine off and stationary on level ground.
+Many modern European cars (BMW, Mercedes, Audi from the mid-2010s) use an electronic oil-level sensor in the oil pan, displayed in the instrument cluster or infotainment menu — the reading is usually taken with the engine off and stationary on level ground.
 They measure by resistance/capacitance, not sight, so they can read falsely on an incline or with a fouled sensor, and you can't assess oil condition visually without draining a sample.
 If the system shows low, top up through the filler cap with the same add-a-little, check-again method — the sensor takes a few minutes to update.

 How Often Should You Check?